Foods & Feeding Killifish

 It is very important to understand the culture must be harvested regularly or it will crash.
 A strange phenomenon with daphnia is that if it is not harvested regularly, the daphnia will stop producing and the hobbyist may not be able to maintain the culture.
 Occasionally, some of the cysts will survive this situation and with a water change and re-emersion, the culture may restart.

-Most Notho keepers maintain two or more operating cultures of daphnia, both to hve good, constant feedings as well as protect against crashes.
+Most Notho keepers maintain two or more operating cultures of daphnia, both to provide good, constant feedings as well as protect against crashes.
 There are several types of daphnia and the related moina available in the hobby.

-Other Foods: There are a number of other foods which can be collected or cultured including mosquito larvae, black/tubifex worms and fruit flies.
+There are a number of other foods which can be collected or cultured including mosquito larvae, black/tubifex worms and fruit flies.
 Any and all of these are excellent choices, even if only occasionally and most killies will attack them voraciously.
 (Use and culturing some of these and other foods will be contained in The Encyclopedia of Killifish (available on Amazon)